7Light/reproduciblemindspore/README.md

 * datetime

-要改within opensource libfaketime in Open Build Service(OBS), unpack the differenc packages and compare the results using the build-compare script (diffoscope) that abstracts away some unavoidable (or unimportant) differences.
+within opensource libfaketime in mindSpore build system, unpack the differenc packages and compare the results using the build-compare script (diffoscope) that abstracts away some unavoidable (or unimportant) differences.

 Steps: